 Remember, when creating your upsell and cross-sell offers:

 - Only promote the most relevant and appealing offers

 - Keep your upsell offers to less than 25% of the total cart value

-Also, you get three chances to upsell and cross-sell to your customers: before they purchase, during the checkout process, and after they’ve made a purchase.
+You get three chances to upsell and cross-sell to your customers.
+These are before they purchase, during the checkout process, and when they purchase.

 And, start with upselling first — remember, upselling performs 20 times better than cross-selling on product pages.

 Lastly, don’t forget to take advantage of the incredible apps available on the Shopify App Store.

 Do you have any questions about upselling or cross-selling?
 Let us know in the comment section below – we read all of them!